barsoom/traco/README.markdown

 Don't create a database column named `title` without a suffix, since Traco will define a method with that name.

+E.g. `title_pt-BR` is also fine, if you need to use that locale format.

 Declare the attributes in the model:

     class Post < ActiveRecord::Base